 Dice "Akka" results ------------------- June, 2014 - 93 July, 2013 - 18

 The sections that follow show the other data I found this earlier this year and last year.

 Here are the results of searching for “Scala” at each of the job search engines in June, 2014:

 I also searched for Akka jobs, and found these numbers:

 I don’t trust Indeed for data like this; they keep postings around forever and also have duplicates.

 On July 1, 2013, I took the time to do a few more searches, this time for a variety of keywords, and this is what I found:

 I did this first back in February, 2013.
 Back then I only searched for “Scala” programming jobs, and this is what I found:

 I don’t trust the data from indeed.com.
 They list jobs multiple times, and keep things online forever, so I don’t look at them any more, not for data like this.

-Dice lists contracting jobs, so with a new technology like Scala, I think they’re a decent indicator of the coming market.
-That’s just my opinion, though.
+As mentioned earlier, Dice lists contracting jobs, so with a new technology like Scala, I think they’re a decent indicator of the coming market.
+(That’s just my opinion, though.)
 I know that when I worked at a NASA subcontractor, we hired contractors either because (a) they were much better than other people we could hire, or (b) because they knew an up-and-coming technology we didn’t know.